Lentil Patties

 These bite-sized lentil patties are crispy on the outside yet soft and flavorful on the inside.
-Pair them with a side of garlicky lemon tahini dip, and we promise you’ll be licking your fingers clean!
+Pair them with a side of garlicky lemon tahini dip, and I promise you’ll be licking your fingers clean!

 Lentil Patties With Lemon Tahini Dip.